TKomericki/Rhetos-wiki/Rhetos-coding-standard.md

 * If a concept inherits or replaces another one, its name should end with the other concept's name.
   Example: `ShortStringProperty` inherits `Property`.
   Note that the concept's keyword may be simplified from the internal full name (`ShortString`, for example).
-* If a concept extends behavior of another concept so that it can be embedded in the another one, the concept's name should start with the other concept's name.
+* If a concept extends behavior of another concept so that it can be nested in the another one, the concept's name should start with the other concept's name.
   Example: `PropertyRequired`, not `RequiredProperty`.
   Note that the concept's keyword may be simplified from the internal full name (`Required`, for example).